Receiving Inbound Shipments

 Inbound Discrepancies

 The following steps only apply if you encountered any discrepancies from what was expected.
-After triple counting the actual Qty Received vs. the Qty Sent, the following process will confirm the issues and allow you to mark the inbound as fully received.
+After triple counting the actual Qty Received vs. the Qty Sent, the following process will confirm the issues and allow you to mark the inbound as fully Received.

 Submitting Invoices